DevSabine/microsoft-entra-iam-portfolio/07-privileged-identity-management/README.md

 PIM helps protect organizations from:

-- Excessive or permanent administrative privileges
+- Excessive or permanent admin access
 - Insider threats
-- Compromised admin accounts
+- Compromised privileged accounts
-- Lack of visibility into privileged access
+- Lack of visibility into elevated access

-It enforces **least privilege access** by ensuring users only have elevated permissions when needed.
+It enforces **least privilege access**, ensuring users only have elevated permissions when required.

 ---